1976 United States presidential election in Oregon

 None of the third-party candidates amounted to a significant portion of the vote, but Eugene McCarthy (I–Minnesota) won 3.90% of the popular vote and came third overall in the nation.
 Despite losing in Oregon, Carter went on to win the national election and became the 39th president of the United States.

-As of 2020, this is the last occasion when Crook County, Wheeler County and Linn County have voted for a Democratic presidential candidate.
+As of 2024, this is the last occasion when Crook County, Wheeler County and Linn County have voted for a Democratic presidential candidate.
 It was to end almost a century as a bellwether for Crook County, which was to become solidly Republican following the "Reagan Revolution".

-Clackamas County, which supported Ford, would not vote for a losing presidential nominee again until 2016.
-This was the last election in which Oregon would vote Republican in a close presidential election, as well as in which it would vote for a losing Republican, as of 2020.
-This Was Also The Last Time Oregon Voted To The Right of Texas.
+As of 2024, this was last time a Democrat won the presidency without carrying Oregon.